Ex-Navy surgeon reveals efforts to get injured reporter Benjamin Hall out of Ukraine

-Navy veteran surgeon reveals heroic efforts to get injured reporter Benjamin Hall out of Ukraine
+Navy veteran surgeon reveals heroic efforts to get injured Fox News reporter Benjamin Hall out of Ukraine

 Dr Richard Jadick describes working with Ukrainian orthopaedic surgeon who stood guard with a Kalashnikov at night and operated on patients during the day

-An ex-US Navy trauma surgeon has revealed how he helped evacuate a wounded American reporter from Ukraine after an alleged Russian artillery attack.
+An ex-US Navy trauma surgeon has revealed how he helped evacuate a wounded American reporter from Ukraine after a Russian artillery attack.

 Richard Jadick, who served in Iraq and was awarded the bronze star medal, said in an interview with Fox News on Wednesday that he had been working in Poland for Save Our Allies, a charity which works to evacuate Americans from conflict zones.